 The mosaic history of this little island and its extraordinary wealth are built into its varied architecture.
 For the history buff, there are a great many archaeological and historical sites in Trinidad and Tobago.
 Many are in the process of being protected and preserved by the National Trust, several recently restored, and with much work still to be done.

 You will find mansions and public buildings in the early 19th century neo-classical style popular under British colonial rule (eg St James Police Barracks, Port of Spain General Hospital).
 Governor Ralph Woodford also sponsored the construction of the Roman Catholic Cathedral of the Immaculate Conception (built 1816–1832) on Independence Square and the Anglican Holy Trinity Cathedral on Woodford Square (completed 1818 in the Gothic Revival style).
 Virtually all of the important buildings from the 19th century were either ecclesiastical or public buildings.
 Decades later, the buildings became more elaborate (the Red House, former Houses of Parliament, opposite Woodford Square, and Queen’s Royal College).
+You can learn more about all of these buildings further down in this article.

 If you walk down Frederick Street, above the shiny glass windows of modern stores you will see the distinctive style of verandahs extending over the pavements that shade and shelter pedestrians.
 Inside large atriums with high clerestory windows used to provide ventilation and light.
 You will also spot Victorian elements of wooden fretwork, steep pitched gables crowned by finials and decorative cast iron columns and balustrading.